yetulaxman/csc-env-eff/_hands-on/disk-areas/disk-areas-exercise-maindisks.md

 ---
 topic: disk-areas
-title: exercise - disk-areas main disks
+title: Exercise - disk-areas main disks
 ---

 # Where to put files in CSC environment?